Not seeing each other before the ceremony

 Not choosing a Friday the 13th wedding date

 In some cultures, the number 13 is considered bad luck.
 Superstitious?
 We’re not!
 If you find a perfect venue, vendors, and time of the year for your wedding, but the only thing that’s holding you back is the “Friday the 13th” superstition, we suggest letting it go!
 Book the date and enjoy it.
 Some people even find the 13th to be lucky!
 In Italy, the number 13 is considered a lucky number and associated with the Goddess of Fertility, bringing prosperity and abundant life.
 What better way to start a marriage than with prosperity!
-In 2020, the best Friday the 13th dates fall in March and November.
+In 2021, the best Friday the 13th date falls in August.

 Wearing a white or ivory dress